gajus/eslint-plugin-jsdoc/README.md

 An options object may have any of the following properties:

-- `contexts` - Set to a string or array of strings representing the AST context where you wish the rule to be applied (e.g., `ClassDeclaration` for ES6 classes).
+- `contexts` - Set to an array of strings representing the AST context where you wish the rule to be applied (e.g., `ClassDeclaration` for ES6 classes).
   Overrides the defaults.
 - `exemptedBy` - Array of tags (e.g., `['type']`) whose presence on the document